VictoriaMetrics/vmgather/docs/architecture.md

 - **IPs** – replaced with `777.777.X.Y`, retaining port numbers and component grouping.
 - **Jobs** – renamed to `<component>-job-<n>` while keeping the original component prefix.
 - **Custom labels** – user-provided keys; mappings kept in memory for the session, not persisted.
+- **Sample previews** – `/api/sample` responses and export previews reuse the obfuscator so the UI never shows raw instances/jobs once obfuscation is enabled.
 - **Deterministic** – the same input within a session maps to the same output so support can correlate metrics.

 ## Security characteristics